Work Integrated Learning (WIL) Digital

 Who it's for

-All Summer 2026 placements must start on or after April 1, 2026, and end on or before August 31, 2026.
-The Summer 2026 application submission deadline is July 15, 2026, subject to available funding and program capacity.
+Applications are NOW OPEN for the Fall 2026 term.
+All Fall 2026 placements must end on or before December 31, 2026.
+The Fall 2026 application submission deadline is November 15, 2026, subject to available funding and program capacity.

 ICTC’s WIL Digital program provides your employer with a wage subsidy to provide a meaningful, paid work-integrated learning placement during your studies